munificent/craftinginterpreters/book/optimization.md

 ^code table-set-grow (1 before, 1 after)

-### other changes

 All the way at the beginning, when we first initialize the field:

 ^code init-capacity-mask (1 before, 1 after)

 As you've seen, when we need to calculate the actual array size from the `capacity` field we get that by adding one.
-When the hash table is empty, the size is zero, so initializing the `capacity` *mask* to -1 will correctly yield that size when we increment it.
+When the hash table is empty, the size is zero, so initializing `capacity` to -1 correctly yields zero when we increment it.

 When copying all of the entries from one hash table to another, we iterate over the source table's array: